Best Places to Visit in the U.K. and What to Know

 It’s surprisingly rural

-Like a lot of European states, the U.K. has very urban areas with rural areas between.
+Like a lot of European countries, the U.K. has very urban areas with rural areas between.
 Less urban sprawl means there are more of the quaint English villages you see in PBS dramas.

 It also means there are some surprisingly wild stretches, especially in the north of England and in Scotland.